anthonydirisio/SIEM-Environment/README.md

 ### Tools Used
 - VirtualBox as a type 2 hypervisor
 - Splunk as a SIEM along with universal forwarders
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Wireshark for capturing and examining network traffic.
 - AtomicRedTeam atomic test scripts to generate MITRE ATT&CK telemetry

 ### Machines Involved